-- Alternative A (Proposed Action) Remove Excess Animals to Lower Limit of AML Range with Fertility Control and Adjustment of Sex Ratio - Alternative B Remove Excess Animals to Lower Limit of AML Range - Alternative C (No Action) No Gather or Removal - Alternative D Remove Excess Animals to Lower Limit of AML Range with Implementation of a Non-reproducing Herd by Returning Gelded and/or Spayed Wild Horses
+- Alternative A (Proposed Action) Remove Excess Animals to Lower Limit of AML Range with Fertility Control - Alternative B Remove Excess Animals to Lower Limit of AML Range - Alternative C (No Action) No Gather or Removal

-Alternatives A, B, and D were developed based on the need to remove excess animals to manage the range in a thriving natural ecological balance and multiple-use relationship and to prevent range deterioration.
-The removal of excess wild horses will ensure that the wild horses remaining within the HMA have adequate forage and water to survive and maintain satisfactory physical condition.
+Alternatives A and B were developed based on the need to remove wild horses from private lands as requested and to remove excess animals to manage the range in a thriving natural ecological balance and multiple-use relationship and to prevent range deterioration.
+The removal of strayed wild horses from private lands within the HMAs will assure compliance 43 CFR 4720.2-1 and a 2013 Consent Decree with the Rock Springs Grazing Association (RSGA).
+Additionally, the removal of excess wild horses will ensure that the wild horses remaining within the HMAs have adequate forage and water to survive and maintain satisfactory physical condition.
 Removal of excess wild horses will also help to sustain the long-term productivity of the rangeland resources on the public lands that wild horses depend on.
-Although Alternative C (No Action) does not comply with the Wild Horse and Burro Act of 1971, as amended, nor meet the purpose and need for this action, nor comply with the 2003 Consent Decree Agreement with the State of Wyoming; it is included as a basis for comparison with the three action alternatives.
+Although Alternative C (No Action) does not comply with the Wild Free-Roaming Horses and Burros Act of 1971, as amended, nor meet the purpose and need for this action, nor comply with the 2013 Consent Decree with RSGA; it is included as a basis for comparison with the three action alternatives.